Tata Motors Finance and PASCO Motors LLP Partner to Introduce Industry-First Digital Credit Facility for Commercial Vehicle Servicing and Maintenance | www.lokmattimes.com

 Tata Motors Finance and PASCO Motors LLP Partner to Introduce Industry-First Digital Credit Facility for Commercial Vehicle Servicing and Maintenance

-PNN Gurugram (Haryana) [India], June 8: Tata Motors Finance, one of India's leading NBFC pioneering in the vehicle finance ...
+Gurugram (India), June 9: Tata Motors Finance, one of India’s leading NBFC pioneering in the vehicle finance industry, and ...

-Gurugram (Haryana) [India], June 8: Tata Motors Finance, one of India's leading NBFC pioneering in the vehicle finance industry, and PASCO Motors LLP, a leading authorized dealer of Tata Motors in North India, today announced an Industry-first strategic partnership to offer a seamless digital credit line for an array of maintenance and servicing needs of Commercial Vehicles.
+Gurugram (India), June 9: Tata Motors Finance, one of India’s leading NBFC pioneering in the vehicle finance industry, and PASCO Motors LLP, a leading authorized dealer of Tata Motors in North India, announced an Industry-first strategic partnership to offer a seamless digital credit line for an array of maintenance and servicing needs of Commercial Vehicles.

 The development was jointly announced by Sanjay Passi, Chairman, PASCO Group and Samrat Gupta, MD & CEO, Tata Motors Finance.
 This facility is going to empower fleet owners, their ecosystem and commercial vehicle users to avail on-the-spot credit line through Tata Motors Finance’s Customer One app.
 This facility is exclusively available across all PASCO Motors service centres for vehicle repairs, spare part replacements, and Hassle-Free AMC services.